click here to return home

 They buried her in time for the holidays.
 One would expect Andrew Jackson to enter the White House quietly, deflated by the loss of his love.

 Nope.
-As a man of the people, he held an open invitation to the city of DC, both high and low society.
+As a man of the people, he invited the entire city of DC, both high and low society.
 Like a true democracy, there were more commoners than elites, who brought bowls of whiskey and punch, tracking their mud-stained boots on the presidential rug.
 Hours later, the party showed no sign of stopping.
 Furniture was adjusted freely, decorative vases fell from their shelves.
 It was a night of gluttony and degeneracy, or, as they say in the modern parlance…

 It was lit.
 Legend has it that stewards poured all of the alcohol into a single bathtub and carried it out onto the lawn in order to lure the crowd outside, before further damage could be done.